 Personnel Commentary and Objectives Tables

 Patti Voelker , Team Captain

 Leo Savoie, Neal Barnett, Jan Roncelli

 Police Chief Gaudard, Fire Chief Piche’, Tom Trice, Gayle

 Sadler, Leslie Helwig

-the level of their full potential.
+responsibilities up to the level of their full potential.

 1. Bloomfield Township is a desirable place to live and work